samiuljoy/birthday-dots/Readme.md

 ## These here are the dotfiles I use on my Debian Buster running i3 window manager(birthday edition).

-Pretty basic and minimalist configurations, just like [dotfiles-and-more], but with a little touch of theme change.
+Pretty basic and minimalist configurations, just like [dotfiles-and-more](https://github.com/samiuljoy/dotfiles-and-more), but with a little touch of theme change.

 ## Screenshots